Overcoming: With Truth, Humour, Wisdom

 “I’m sorry” and “I apologize” mean the same thing, except at a funeral.
 Kind of like “he tells the truth” and “he’s a straight shooter” in the courtroom of a murder trial.

-The first step to lunar climate change. https://www.iflscience.com/space/china-will-try-and-grow-potatoes-on-the-moon-in-2018/
+The first step to lunar climate change: China Trying to Grow Potatoes on the Moon.

-Question for parents.
-What would happen if your child came out as a conservative?
+Question for parents: What would happen if your child came out as a conservative?
 Would you still be able to love them?

 Did you hear about the dad who got hit in the head with a can of soda?
 Dad was lucky it was a soft drink.
 Yeah, much better than if it was hard liquor.